+Table 2 presents the adsorption thermodynamic parameters regard to onto SWCNT-COOH and SWCNTs as adsorbents.
 Table 2 clearly shows that the value of change of the standard enthalpy is positive for the adsorption of the mentioned ions onto SWCNT-COOH and SWCNTs.
-It is clear that adsorption of Pb(II), Cu(II) and Cd(II) ions on considered adsorbents are endothermic, which is supported by the fact that the content of adsorption increases with temperature from literature.
-If the heat value of adsorption process ranging is 40-800 kJ/mol, the adsorption is usually chemisorption, yet values less than 40 kJ/mol refer to a physisorption [58].
+It is clear that adsorption of Pb(II), Cu(II) and Cd(II) ions on considered adsorbents are endothermic, which is supported by the fact that the content of adsorption increases with temperature.
+If the heat value of adsorption process ranging is 40-800 kJ/mol, the adsorption is usually chemisorption, yet values less than 40 kJ/mol refer to a physisorption (58).

 Usually adsorption of gases onto surface is exothermic.
-In this study the adsorption of each mentioned ions is endothermic process.
+In this research, it can be adsorption of each mentioned ions is endothermic process.
 This phenomenon could be due to two processes.
 The hydration of each ion is endothermic process and adsorption of each ion onto both surfaces is exothermic.
-The first process is more frequent and due to it all processes are endothermic [58].
-Plot of Eq.
-(14) were determined as 68.72, 58.07 and 45.67 kJ/mol for Pb(II), Cu(II) and Cd(II) ions adsorbed onto SWCNTs -COOH, respectively, and as 31.16, 18.72 and 13.87 kJ/mol onto SWCNTs, respectively.
-Hence, adsorption of Pb(II), Cu(II) and Cd(II) ions onto SWCNTs -COOH is a chemical process which by SWCNTs, it is a physical process.
-The positive value of ΔS^0 is indicative of increased randomness at adsorbent-adsorbate interface during the adsorption of Pb(II), Cu(II) and Cd(II) ions onto SWCNT-COOH and SWCNTs surfaces.
-The increase in the adsorption capacity of the adsorbent with temperature is attributable to the enlargement of pores or activation of the adsorbent surface [59].
-Also, ΔG^0 reflects the feasibility of the adsorption and the standard entropy determines the disorderliness of adsorption at solid-liquid interface.
+It can be that the first process is dominant an leads to an endothermic overall process (58).
+The plot of equation (14) gives the standard enthalpy changes determined as 68.72, 58.07 and 45.67 kJ/mol for Pb(II), Cu(II) and Cd(II) ions adsorbed onto SWCNTs -COOH, respectively, and as 31.16, 18.72 and 13.87 kJ/mol onto SWCNTs, respectively.
+Hence, adsorption of Pb(II), Cu(II) and Cd(II) ions onto SWCNTs -COOH is a chemical process which, by SWCNTs, is a physical process.
+The positive value of Δ S0 is indicative of increased randomness at adsorbent-adsorbate interface during the adsorption of Pb(II), Cu(II) and Cd(II) ions onto SWCNT-COOH and SWCNT surfaces.
+The increase in the adsorption capacity of the adsorbent with temperature is attributable to the enlargement of pores or activation of the adsorbent surface (59).
+Also, $\Delta G0$ reflects the feasibility of the adsorption, and the standard entropy determines the disorderliness of adsorption at solid-liquid interface.
 The ΔG^0 values were negative at all temperatures of the experiments, verifying that the adsorption of all ions onto SWCNT-COOH and SWCNTs was spontaneous and thermodynamically favorable.
-Also, a more negative standard Gibbs energy implies a greater driving force of adsorption, resulting in a higher adsorption capacity.
-As the temperature increased from 283 to 313 K, Gibbs standard energy got greater negative values.
-Additionally, the adsorption onto SWCNT-COOH was more spontaneous than by SWCNTs.
-Hence, the amount of the Gibbs standard energy implied that the adsorption affinity of Pb(II), Cu(II) and Cd(II) ions onto SWCNT-COOH was stronger than that onto SWCNTs, indicating the functional groups such as -COOH on carbon nanotube structures can be useful for adsorption of ions from aqueous solution [60].
+A more negative standard Gibbs energy implies a greater driving force of adsorption, resulting in